-It is important that coders possess knowledge of the anatomy of the human body and that they are aware of the methods and processes used when a procedure/intervention is performed on a patient.
-Therefore, a separate reference document containing supplementary information about more complex or less well known procedures accompanies this reference book.
-There is a host of reference sources available to coders if they wish to find out how a procedure is performed, such as surgical text books, the internet and of course the wealth of knowledge that exists within clinical staff at Trusts.
+A separate reference document containing supplementary information about more complex or less well known procedures accompanies these standards.
+There is a host of reference sources available to coders if they wish to find out how a procedure is performed, such as surgical textbooks, the internet and of course the wealth of knowledge that exists within clinical staff at Trusts.
 More information on the use of the OPCS-4 Supplementary Information can be found within the document which can be downloaded from the Publications & Resources page on Delen.